oletizi/avi-docs/src/site/docs/16.3/impact-of-a-controller-failure/index.md

 If Controller failure is a permanent state, take the following actions to remove the Controller and restore full high availability to the cluster.
 <ol>
- <li> <p>If the Controller was in a virtual machine, delete the VM from the cloud orchestrator.</p> </li>
+ <li>If the Controller was in a virtual machine, delete the VM from the cloud orchestrator.</li>
- <li> <p>From another (still up) Controller's web interface, delete the failed Controller's IP address.
-Navigate to Administration &gt; Controller.</p> </li>
+ <li>From another (still up) Controller's web interface, delete the failed Controller's IP address.
+Navigate to Administration &gt; Controller.</li>
- <li> <p>Install a new Controller.</p> <p>Note: Do not log into the new Controller's web interface.
-Only perform initial setup (such as selecting the cloud orchestrator).</p> </li>
+ <li>Install a new Controller. <p>Note: Do not log into the new Controller's web interface.
+Only perform initial setup (such as selecting the cloud orchestrator).</p></li>
- <li> <p>From the existing Controller, add the IP address of the new Controller.
-After a few minutes, the status of the cluster should turn green.  </p> </li>
+ <li>From the existing Controller, add the IP address of the new Controller.
+After a few minutes, the status of the cluster should turn green.</li>
 </ol>

 ### Standalone Controller

-In a standalone Controller configuration, a Controller failure leaves the Vantage system in a headless state.
+In a standalone Controller configuration, a Controller failure leaves the Avi Vantage system in a headless state.
 In a headless state, existing Service Engines (SEs) will continue to operate with the last instructions they were given.

 No new configuration changes are possible until a Controller is restored.
 This may be done by rebuilding a new Controller, which is disruptive to existing connections, or by bringing the existing Controller back online, which is transparent to existing data traffic.